Key factsFind out more about our purpose and our role within the legacy sector.

-- ILM works to ensure more that £2 billion of legacy gifts received by UK charities each year is managed in accordance with donors’ wishes and in compliance with the Law.
+- ILM works to ensure that legacy gifts received by UK charities each year is managed in accordance with donors’ wishes and in compliance with the Law.

 - It is estimated that a 4% growth in legacy giving could raise an extra £1 billion for UK charities. http://www.rememberacharity.org.uk/solicitors-will-writers/who-we-are/charitable-legacies/

 - The number of deaths in the UK is likely to rise 20% over the next 20 years, resulting in a probable increase in legacy gifts left to charities. http://www.bbc.co.uk/news/education-32349490

 Head to our news page to find out our position on the following issues:

 Possible changes to probate fees